meilisearch/documentation/reference/features/search_parameters.md

 }
 ```

-Note how MeiliSearch searches for the `winter` and `feast` separately because of the whitespace.
+Note how MeiliSearch searches for `winter` and `feast` separately because of the whitespace.

 ## Sort